 Hearing impaired services (or sensory support services)

-The hearing impaired service is part of the local authority in England and Wales, the Education Service in Scotland or the Education and Library Board (ELB) in Northern Ireland.
+The hearing impaired service is part of the local authority in England and Wales, the Education Service in Scotland or the Education Authority (EA) in Northern Ireland.
 It provides services to deaf children and their parents.
 The support can be in the child’s home, at nurseries and playgroups or in school.
 It also offers advice and support to nurseries, playgroups, schools and colleges that teach deaf children.

 The hearing impaired service can provide information and support on: